 What does the hygienist mean when she says she discovered I have a “gum problem.”
-How come no one ever mentioned it before?
+Why Was I Not Told before?

 To have a gum problem could mean several things.
 Gum disease occurs on a continuum, beginning with subtle signs.
 The hygienist’s description of a “gum problem” could be as minor as inflammation around one or more teeth.
 In this instance, the problem may not have been mentioned previously because it had yet to show signs.
 It is advantageous for gum disease to be detected in its early stages because this is when the best chance of reversal exists.
 Mild cases of gingivitis, for example, may be resolved with good daily care and a strict schedule of cleanings every 3 months.
 This protocol can prevent further deterioration of gum and periodontal tissue, including the bone.
-When gum disease has progressed to a point at which bone loss is detected, the hygienist may suggest root planing, a procedure in which root irregularities caused by oral bacteria are smoothed and periodontal pockets are cleaned to remove plaque and tartar.
+When gum disease has progressed to a point at which bone loss is detected, the hygienist may suggest a deeper cleaning, which is a procedure in which root irregularities caused by oral bacteria are smoothed and periodontal pockets are cleaned to remove plaque and tartar.